 The circular economy model benefits the engineering and construction industry in many ways.
-In a time where there is a global fierce competition over capturing natural resources and raw materials and fluctuating prices continue to hit the investors, one of the best possible solutions is to adopt the circular economy approach.
+In a time where there is global fierce competition over capturing natural resources and raw materials and fluctuating prices continue to hit investors, one of the best possible solutions is to adopt the circular economy approach.
 What do you think?

 Thanks for your blog, nice to read.
 Do not stop.